-Founded in 1996, County Durham was largely Bruce Halstead’s one-man operation for a quarter century until partnering with Toronto’s original craft beer bar, C’est What, in 2021.
-His attention to detail can be appreciated in the publicly and critically acclaimed brews sold under the Durham and C’est What labels.
+Founded in 1996, County Durham Brewing was largely Bruce Halstead's one-man operation for a quarter century until partnering with Toronto's original craft beer bar, C'est What, in 2021.
+His attention to detail can be appreciated in the publicly and critically acclaimed brews sold under the Durham and C'est What labels.
 Specializing in cask ales the brewery offers a variety of styles to bring you beer-balance and zen.
-Expect us to be ramping up production for pickup and home delivery starting June of 2021.

 Is the power of two something greater than the sum?